younyzhu/younyzhu.github.com/Path_Bubble/README.md

       ![Image](./images/cascadeRelation.PNG)
  4. Make three types of arrows moveable.
       ![Image](./images/arrowMoveable.PNG)
- 5. As Arrows should be draw on the lowest layer, so I first draw the arrow and then draw the other elements by dividing the drawCompartment function into two parts:  drawCompartment and  drawCompartmentElements
+ 5. As `Arrows` should be draw on the lowest layer, so I first draw the arrow and then draw the other elements by dividing the drawCompartment function into two parts:  drawCompartment and  drawCompartmentElements
+ 6. Information from Keqin `Arrow` is bind with the `Node`, so I need to change the code of the `Arrow.js`, `Activation.js` and `Inhibition.js`.